raycast/extensions/extensions/quick-access/README.md

 # Quick Access

-Pin directories you frequently visit, such as Downloads, Screenshot, and SaveFile directories.
+Pin directories you frequently visit, such as Downloads, Screenshot, Desktop and SaveFile directories.
-Quickly access (copy, open, display) new files added to pinned directories.
+Quickly access (copy, open, display) the latest files added to pinned directories.

 This extension is equivalent to moving a folder to the Dock bar.
 Previously you had to use the mouse to access the folder in the Dock bar, now you can use Raycast to quickly access the pinned folder.

 For example, if you pin Downloads directory.
 You can use "Access Directory" command to quickly copy the image or open the file when you download an image or file from your browser,.

 **Command**:

 - Pin Directory: Pin directories that can be accessed quickly.
+To use this command, you need to select folders or open a Finder window first.
+Duplicate directories will be ignored.
 - Access Directory: Quick copy, open, reveal the latest files in pinned Finder directories.
   - Copy to Clipboard
   - Open in Default App/Open in Finder